bagbag/tstdl/base/source/message-bus/README.md

 ## Core Concepts

+### Implementations

+The module offers two primary implementations tailored for different communication scopes.
+The choice of implementation is determined by which configuration function you call at startup.

+- **`LocalMessageBus`**
+  - **Use Case**: Communication within a single JavaScript execution context (e.g., a single browser tab or a Node.js application).
+  - **Mechanism**: Uses a shared in-memory RxJS `Subject` for each channel, making it highly efficient for in-process messaging.

+- **`BroadcastChannelMessageBus`**
+  - **Use Case**: Communication between different browsing contexts of the same origin (e.g., synchronizing state across multiple open tabs).
+  - **Mechanism**: Wraps the standard web `BroadcastChannel` API, allowing different tabs or windows to communicate.

 ### MessageBus

 The `MessageBus<T>` is the core abstract class.
 It represents a communication channel for messages of type `T`.
 It provides methods to publish messages and observables to subscribe to them.
 Each `MessageBus` instance is tied to a specific named channel.

+### MessageBusProvider

+The `MessageBusProvider` is a factory responsible for creating and managing `MessageBus` instances for each channel.
+When you inject a `MessageBus`, this provider ensures that all requests for the same channel share the appropriate underlying resource (like a `Subject` or a `BroadcastChannel` instance).

 ### Channels

 Channels are simple strings that act as identifiers for a message stream.
 Messages published to a channel are only received by subscribers to that same channel.
 This allows multiple, independent communication streams to coexist within the same application.

-### Providers and Implementations

-The module provides two concrete implementations of `MessageBus`, each with a corresponding provider for dependency injection.

-- **`LocalMessageBusProvider` & `LocalMessageBus`**
-  - **Use Case**: Communication within a single JavaScript execution context (e.g., a single browser tab or Node.js application).
-  - **Mechanism**: Uses a shared in-memory RxJS `Subject` for each channel.
-This is highly efficient for in-process messaging.

-- **`BroadcastChannelMessageBusProvider` & `BroadcastChannelMessageBus`**
-  - **Use Case**: Communication between different browsing contexts of the same origin (e.g., synchronizing state across multiple open tabs).
-  - **Mechanism**: Wraps the standard web `BroadcastChannel` API.

-The `MessageBusProvider` is a factory responsible for creating and managing bus instances for each channel, ensuring that all requests for the same channel share the appropriate underlying resource.

 ### Message Observables

 Each `MessageBus` instance exposes two distinct RxJS observables:

 - `messages$: Observable<T>`: Emits messages published by **other** instances on the same channel.
 This is useful for reacting to external events, for example, a state change triggered in another browser tab.
 - `allMessages$: Observable<T>`: Emits **all** messages on the channel, including those published by the current instance itself.
-This is useful when you want to react to a message regardless of its origin, such as for logging or state updates.
+This is useful when you want to react to a message regardless of its origin, such as for logging or updating the UI that triggered the action.

 ## Usage